Aldridge scores 56, Spurs outlast Thunder 154-147 in 2OT

 TIP-INS

 Thunder: San Antonio’s 16 3-pointers tied the most Oklahoma City has allowed this season, which came Nov.
-19 at Sacramento. … The Thunder, who shot 51 percent, are 9-2 when shooting 50 percent or better. … Raymond Felton was active but did not play for the sixth straight game.
-Felton has played only 30 minutes in 20 games since Dec.
-3. … The Thunder’s last win in San Antonio was Dec.
+19 at Sacramento. … The Thunder’s last win in San Antonio was Dec.
 25, 2014.

-Spurs: San Antonio is 2-6 on the second night of a back-to-back. … Aldridge has 17,758 career points, passing Magic Johnson for 78th on the NBA’s all-time scoring list.
-Johnson had 17,707 points in 13 seasons with the Lakers. … The Spurs’ previous high for 3-pointers to start a game was 11 against Sacramento in 2002.
+Spurs: Aldridge has 17,758 career points, passing Magic Johnson for 78th on the NBA’s career list. … The Spurs’ previous high for 3-pointers to start a game was 11 against Sacramento in 2002.

 UP NEXT